kdebisschop/rundeck-rancher-node-plugin/README.md

 ### Rancher File Copier

-Copies files to a node.
+Copy files to a node.
 Can be configured to use Rancher CLI if it is installed and available.
 Otherwise, assembles files from Base64-encoded parts transmitted via Rancher API.